docker/docs/engine/security/trust/content_trust.md

 ### Enabling DCT within the Docker Enterprise Engine

 DCT is controlled by the Docker Engine's configuration file.
 By default this is found at `/etc/docker/daemon.json`.
-For more details on this file can be found [here](/engine/reference/commandline/dockerd/#daemon-configuration-file)
+More details on this file can be found [here](/engine/reference/commandline/dockerd/#daemon-configuration-file)

-The `content-trust` flag is based around, a `mode` variable instructing the engine whether to enforce signed images, and a `trust-pinning` variable instructing the engine which sources to trust.
+The `content-trust` flag is based around a `mode` variable instructing the engine whether to enforce signed images, and a `trust-pinning` variable instructing the engine which sources to trust.